Actuarial-Control-Cycle-Part-A-2023-T1/Supreme/README.md

 * Favourable Scenario : 20% decrease in the coverage
 * Unfavourable Scenario: 20% increase in the percentage coverage

-Assume that the cost for the program under current scenario is V. (detailed simulation results can be found in the Appendix)
+Assume that the cost for the program under current scenario is V.

 |Scenarios| |
 | ------------- | ------------- |